jalarcon-ale/MarkovChain/README.md

 Contact info: alejandrojavier.alarcongonzalez@uantwerpen.be

 The Python file Markov_SIR contains the code used to generate the data in the pre-print "Computation of Expected Epidemic Duration".
-The file endofepi.py contains the class being called in Markov_SIR, and thus should be located in the same directory.
-The files converging_means.txt, simulated_durations.txt and exact_means.txt contain all the (synthetic) data used in the manuscript.
+The file endofepi.py contains the class being called in Markov_SIR.
+The files: converging_means.txt, simulated_durations.txt and exact_means.txt contain all the (synthetic) data used in the manuscript.

 The discrete-time Markovian SIR model used in the manuscript is introduced next.
 The number of newly infected and removed individuals at time $t+h$ are denoted by $I_{t+h}^{new}$ and $R_{t+h}^{new}$, respectively.
 Their update rule reads as follows